AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

 ![](images/table-properties.png){width="550" align="left"}

->![NOTE]
+>[!NOTE]
 >
-> You can also copy a table from MS Word or Excel and paste it into Experience Manager Guides topic file.
+> You can also copy a table from MS Word or Excel and paste it into the Experience Manager Guides topic file.
 The copied table will be pasted as either `<simpletable>` or `<tgroup>` depending on the settings configured in the XML Editor Configuration.
 For more details, view [Configure the display of pasted tables](../cs-install-guide/conf-pasted-tables.md).

 You can specify the number of rows and columns required in the table.
-If you want to keep the first row as table header, select the **Set first row as header** option.
+If you want to keep the first row as the table header, select the **Set first row as header** option.
 To add a title to your table, enter it in the Title field.

-Once a table is inserted, you can modify table using the context menu.
+Once a table is inserted, you can modify the table using the context menu.

 ![](images/table-context-menu_cs.png){width="550" align="left"}